LoadingScreen/bv_scripts/README.md

 # bv_scripts

-Wrote this up to deal with duplicate files when I was doing operations coordination a while ago.
+A python script I wrote up to deal with duplicate files when I was doing operations coordination a while ago.